luthey-schulten-chemistry/LM2.5_doc/README.md

 ## 4. All api function check(Hongyi)

 check all API functions in `jLM`  to make sure it works as it stated.
 + [ ] Add documentation and explanation for CME realted package in API.
+(Hongyi)

 ## 5. RDME functions

 + [ ] optimize the kernel to ignore the empty region
 + [ ] add a diffusion type to allow exclusively diffuse.
 + [ ] add particle size to fully reflect the size of particles in the site lattice, to decide how many particles can actually be in the one lattice.